 The traditional domain of labor lawyers is representing management or workers in union-related negotiations and disputes.
 In non-union environments, the broader field of employment law plays a central role in the business community.
 The law governing this relationship includes statutes on "status discrimination" based on race, color, national origin, religion, age, disability, and sex, including sexual harassment.
-Statutes also regulate other aspects of the workplace, including "family" leave, pension and medical plans, wages and overtime pay, safety, and non-competition agreements.
+Statutes also regulate "family" leave, pension and medical plans, wages and overtime pay, safety, and non- competition agreements.
 The workplace is also governed by common law contract doctrines and business torts involving wrongful discharge, privacy, and trade secrets.
 Because of the multi-faceted nature of this field, employment lawyers have a wide range of practice opportunities: they may counsel and negotiate on behalf of employers, either in-house or in a law firm; they may litigate employment disputes for workers or companies; or they may work for one of the government agencies that oversee the workplace.
-If you are interested in pursuing a career in labor or employment law, please feel free to contact Professors Henry Drummonds (hhd@lclark.edu 503-768-6655), Juliet Stumpf (jstumpf@lclark.edu 503-768-6841), or Jeffrey Jones (jdj@lclark.edu 503-768-6921) for further information.

-Business Associations I (3) Employment Law I (3) Income Taxation I (4)
+Employment Law I (3)

-Administrative Law (3) Employment Discrimination (3) Employment Law II (3) or Labor Law (3)
+Administrative Law (3)

+Employment Discrimination (3)

+Employment Law II (3) or Labor Law (3)